 While reading, students can also apply the tips mentioned earlier, such as annotating and summarising the main concepts and plots of the story!

 Understanding anything is described as ‘comprehension.’
 The ability to read long passages, comprehend profoundly, and articulate our thoughts correctly in written words is necessary for progressing to a higher degree of intellect.
 Students will also enjoy books and the secret meanings of certain words and phrases if they have strong comprehension skills.
 After all, reading a novel is pointless if one does not understand its meaning.

 MindFlex strives to help students in reaching their full academic potential as well as denaturing interest in English.
-Consider engaging an English Home Tutor (click here for the different tutor types available).
+Consider engaging an English Home Tutor.
 Our private home tutors are well trained and will undoubtedly have the guidance your child requires and impart the above tips and skills to him for them to succeed.

 Our tutors will not only be able to offer subject clarification each week, but they will also be able to work together with your child to make customised topical notes and set the occasional quizzes to ensure that your child does not fall behind.
 Please don’t wait till it’s too late!
 Having a catered teaching plan for your child each lesson, our dedicated tutors will ensure that they impart their knowledge in scoring A grades for PSLE, N & O Level English English Comprehension!